Implicit Bias and Racism: Insights with Dr. Alex Madva | The Elements of Being Podcast

 -The evolutionary function of implicit biases.

--How to determine when implicit biases are serving our personal needs and honoring individuals outside of us appropriately.
+-How do we determine when implicit biases serve our personal needs and honor individuals outside of us appropriately?

 -How to test our hidden biases.